carpentries-incubator/git-novice-branch-pr/episodes/05-history.md

 As you might guess from its name,
 `git restore` restores an old version of a file.
-In this case,
-we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
+By default, it will restore the verison in the last saved commit.
-If we want to go back even further, we can use a commit identifier instead:
+If we want to go back even further, we can use `-s` with a commit identifier instead:

 ```bash
 $ git restore -s f22b25e mars.txt
 ```

+The `s` stands for "source".

 ```bash
 $ cat mars.txt